Banci Firenze Globe Flush Mount

 Period: 1950s, 1990s – Hollywood Regency.

 Designer: Studio Banci.

-Other versions: Produced in several variations.
+Other versions: This Banci Firenze globe flush mount was produced in several variations.
 Lighting in this style is still in production.

 Today (2018) the artisan workshop is a company in its fourth generation, assisted by a managerial staff.
 All lighting is handmade.
 They also produce furniture and decoration.